Biscuit porcelain: Colour

 Although the great majority of biscuit figures (other than dolls) are entirely in white, there are a number of ways of using colour in the technique.

 Jasperware, developed by Wedgwood in the 1770s and soon very popular all over Europe, is usually classed as stoneware rather than porcelain, but the style of using two contrasting colours of biscuit was sometimes used in porcelain.
 The Real Fábrica del Buen Retiro in Madrid made a porcelain room in the Casita del Principe, El Escorial decorated with 234 plaques in the style, with a "Wedgwood blue" ground and the design in white biscuit porcelain in low relief.
 These were applied as sprigs, meaning that they made separately as thin pieces, and stuck to the main blue body before firing.
 The plaques are framed like paintings; they were made between 1790 and 1795.
 The figure by the same factory illustrated here uses elements modelled in a coloured paste, and is all biscuit.

 Biscuit porcelain could also be painted with unfired paint rather than the enamels normal overglaze decoration uses, the lack of a shiny surface giving a strikingly different effect in the best examples.
 This rare technique is called "coloured biscuit", and is found from the 19th century onwards.
 As with 18th-century pieces painted over the glaze, the paint may peel if not well looked after.

 A piece could be made with some areas left as biscuit while others are glazed and enamelled in the usual way.
-A Chelsea-Derby figure of George II of the United Kingdom (1773–74) leaning on a classical plinth and standing on a high base has only the figure in biscuit.
+A Chelsea-Derby figure of George II of Great Britain (1773–1774) leaning on a classical plinth and standing on a high base has only the figure in biscuit.

 This part-glazing also occurs in other types of pottery, and for example is very common in the earthenware Chinese Tang dynasty tomb figures.
 Other pieces "reserve" areas in biscuit, by giving them a temporary coating of wax or something similar to keep the glaze off; this is a fairly common feature of Longquan celadon (which is porcelain in Chinese terms), and also found in Ming dragons.
-Some Chinese pieces are described as "porcelain with polychrome enamels on the biscuit" - that is, using the normal "overglaze" technique on biscuit, but with no actual glaze, often a revivalist style evoking earlier sancai wares (which were not in porcelain).
+Some Chinese pieces are described as "porcelain with polychrome enamels on the biscuit" – that is, using the normal "overglaze" technique on biscuit, but with no actual glaze, often a revivalist style evoking earlier sancai wares (which were not in porcelain).

 The laborious and mostly 19th-century pâte-sur-pâte technique often uses biscuit for at least one of the colours.